Harry Potter series, another 'Game of Thrones' prequel coming to Max streaming service

 "I'm looking forward to being part of this new adaptation which will allow for a degree of depth and detail only afforded by a long-form television series," Rowling said in a statement.

+Rowling has stirred controversy in recent years for comments that were criticized as trans-phobic.
+Harry Potter fan blogs and actors including Radcliffe objected to her remarks.

-Max also announced that a new "Game of Thrones" prequel is in development, titled "A Knight of the Seven Kingdoms: The Hedge Knight" with author George R.R.
+Other new shows coming to Max include a new "Game of Thrones" prequel, titled "A Knight of the Seven Kingdoms: The Hedge Knight," with author George R.R.
 Martin serving as executive producer.

 The series will be set 100 years before the events of "Game of Thrones," a time when the Targaryen line holds the Iron Throne.
 The story will focus on a "young, naive but courageous knight" and his squire, the company said.